sentryco/UpgradeAlert/README.md

 ### Solution:
 - When the current app version is outdated.
 The user is prompted with a link to AppStore where the user can update
 - Two different alerts can be prompted.
-One where there is an option to update later and one where the user have to update
+One where there is an option to update later and one where the user required to update
 - You can customize alert title, message and button text

 > **Warning**